The Airmen's Stories - AC1 J B W Warren

 shot down by a Me109 of JG26 on 8th August.
 The pilot, F/O DN Grice, stayed at the controls to guide the burning aircraft away from Ramsgate, it crashed in flames into the sea off the town.
 All three aboard were killed, the other crewmember being Sgt.
 FJ Keast.

 Warren was 19.
-His body was washed up on the French coast and he is buried in Calais Southern Cemetery.
+His body was washed up on the French coast and he was initially buried near the Mole at Calais on 31st August 1940 before being moved to Calais North Cemetery.
+He was moved again, this time to the Southern cemetery at Calais.

 Above: Warren is also commemorated on the family grave.